delatbabel/elocryptfive/README.md

 # Usage

-Simply reference the Elocrypt trait in any Eloquent Model you wish to apply encryption to and then define an "encryptable" array on that model containing a list of the attributes you wish to Encrypt.
+Simply reference the Elocrypt trait in any Eloquent Model you wish to apply encryption to and then define an `$encryptable` array on that model containing a list of the attributes you wish to Encrypt.

 For example: